 Do you have an auto insurance policy in Texas and have just been in a car accident?
 Learn about the different auto policy exclusions can catch you off guard.
 Depending on the accident, you may not qualify for the coverage you thought you purchased.

-As stated by an automobile accident attorney in Houston, the following are several auto policy exclusions that could affect your coverage in Texas.
+As stated by an automobile accident attorney in West Houston, the following are several auto policy exclusions that could affect your coverage in Texas.

 What Are The Auto Policy Exclusions in Texas?

 When learning about these policy exclusions, you will need to be familiar with their names and what they mean.
 Here are the terms your attorney will tell you to look for in both your standard and non-standard auto insurance after an accident:

 This particular clause states the insurer won’t cover damages claimed against one member of a family by another while both are in the same insured vehicle.
 This clause exists to eliminate the possibility two family members might conspire to cause a car wreck and make a liability claim against the other.
 In Texas, this clause only refers to damages that are in an amount higher than the minimum insurance limits required by Texas law.